fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Isa ibn Maryam (عِيسَى ٱبْنُ مَرْيَمَ, lit.
-'Jesus, son of Mary'), is the second-last prophet and messenger of God (Allah) and the Messiah, who was sent to guide the Children of Israel with a revelation: Injīl (Arabic for "gospel").
+Isa ibn Maryam (Jesus, son of Mary), is the second-last prophet and messenger of God (Allah) and the Messiah, who was sent to guide the Children of Israel with a revelation: Injīl (Arabic for "gospel").

 > Isa (Jesus) has a very important role in Islam as a prophet and the Messiah, who is to return to earth before the Judgement Day to unite Muslims and defeat Dajjal (Antichrist).
 >
-> As in the Christian New Testament, the Quran (the central religious text of Islam) describes Jesus as al-Masīḥ (Arabic for messiah), born of a virgin, performing miracles, accompanied by disciples, rejected by the Jewish establishment, and being raised to heaven.
+> As in the Christian New Testament, the Quran (the central religious text of Islam) describes Jesus ﷺ   as al-Masīḥ (Arabic for messiah), born of a virgin, performing miracles, accompanied by disciples, rejected by the Jewish establishment, and being raised to heaven.
 The Quran firmly states that Jesus is not divine and he is not the Son of God.
 Also, the Quran differs from the New Testament in proclaiming that Jesus was neither crucified nor died on the cross.

 The significance of Jesus in Islam is reflected in his being mentioned in the Quran in 93 verses with various titles attached such as `"Son of Mary"`, "`Spirit of God"`, and the `"Word of God"`, and other relational titles, mentioned directly and indirectly, over 187 times.
 Jesus is more briefly described in Surah Maryam, Chapter 19 of Quran.
 Thus, he is one of the most mentioned people in the Quran by reference; 25 times by the name Isa, third-person 48 times, first-person 35 times and the rest as titles.